devstroop/Flaspbian/README.md

 # Platform and Archtecture
 - CPU Archs: ARMv7, ARMv8, x86 or x86 64bit.
-- HW 3D acceleration for more precise support for kernel-modesetting (KMS) and the direct rendering infrastructure (DRI)
+- 3D Acceleration:  for more precise support for kernel-modesetting (KMS) and the direct rendering infrastructure (DRI)

-# Unupported SBCs
-- Pi Zero (only the first one)
-- Pi 1
-  Both above boards are from 1st gen, issue in HW3DACC/KMS unsupported.

 # Plugins and Packages
 - flutterpi_tool: https://pub.dev/packages/flutterpi_tool